gerstrong/Commander-Genius/readme.txt

    (OpenGL 2.0 or later).
 Try to lower the resolution, a lower filter, or decrease some stuff in the sound section.
    Stereo sound requires additional calculations than mono sound.
 There are many things you can do, to speed up the program.

+Q: When can I play Keen 4, 5 and 6 on CG?
+A: That is a good question!
+We currently are working on the support and piece by piece more functionalities of those great games will be there.
+Just get every update we release and more stuff for those games will be starting to work. ;-)

 - BUG! -
 So you really found one or more bugs?
 Please report me those per e-mail (gerstrong@gmail.com) or at the SourceForge.Net Trac system we offer and they will be checked by all of us.
-Depending on the priority, I'm going to fix them as soon as possible.
+Depending on the priority, we are going to fix them as soon as possible.
-Sending me the "CGLog.html" or "stdout.txt" file might help tracking the error.
+Sending us the "CGLog.html" or "stdout.txt" file might help tracking the error.
-Also remember to test the version from the testing repo we provide.
-You error might have been fixed there.
+Also remember to test the version from the testing repo we sometimes provide.
-Those versions are really great!
+Your error might have been already fixed there.
+If there is no testing version after the release, just report it. ;-)

 http://sourceforge.net/apps/trac/clonekeenplus/